Project Puffin Visitor Center

-Project Puffin Visitor Center, located at 311 Main Street in downtown Rockland, opened its doors officially on July 1, 2006.
-The long anticipated center introduces people of all ages to the amazing lives of puffins and other Maine seabirds.
+The Project Puffin Visitor Center opened its doors on July 1, 2006 with the support from Audubon, local businesses, and private donors and has become a destination point for out of town visitors and residents.
 The Center celebrates the success of Project Puffin in bringing puffins and other rare Maine seabirds back to historic nesting islands.
 Here the public can view puffins and other seabirds in real time through a remarkable video system that delivers live video to the Center.
 Visitors can also learn about the success and challenges faced by Audubon and its conservation partners to restore and protect the seabirds on Maine islands and beaches.

 "Seabirds are ideal symbols for ocean conservation," said Dr. Stephen Kress, who initiated Audubon's Project Puffin in 1973 and remains its director.
 "Because they live in a variety of habitats—including oceans, islands, estuaries and beaches—they demonstrate how all coastal life is connected.
 Long-term conservation success hinges on public understanding and community support."

-- Real-time video images and sounds of puffins and other seabirds from remote Seal Island National Wildlife Refuge, 20 miles south of Rockland, thanks to robotic cameras funded by grants from MBNA Foundation and the Disney Wildlife Conservation Fund.
+- Real-time video images and sounds of puffins and other seabirds from remote Seal Island National Wildlife Refuge, 20 miles south of Rockland, thanks to robotic cameras funded by grants from The Annenberg Foundation;

-- Maps and exhibits (including a crawl into puffin burrow and an actual size observation blind for children).
-The exhibits highlight Audubon's conservation work on Maine seabird islands, and facts about wildlife conservation, seabird adaptations, bird-band reading and birds' life histories
+- Exhibits, including a puffin burrow and an actual-size observation blind for children.
+The exhibits highlight Audubon's conservation work on Maine seabird islands, and facts about wildlife conservation, seabird adaptations, and life histories;

-- Descriptions of residential programs for youth and adults at historic Hog Island Audubon Camp in midcoast Maine
+- Descriptions of residential programs for youth and adults at historic Hog Island Audubon Camp in mid-coast Maine; and

 Project Puffin Visitor Center Address: